 Beta testing processes incorporate the use of open-ended questions when the interviewer seeks a well-thought-out answer with the uncut opinion of the respondent.
 Such questions help extract information from industry veterans.
 These questions are often featured in the kind of surveys that target small groups of people as they can garner valuable input from each of the respondents.

-Open-ended questions reveal a wide variety of opinions and behaviours in a group.
+Open-ended questions reveal a wide variety of opinions and behaviors in a group.
 These questions are indispensable when it comes to gaining information to further quantitative research.
-Using some simple open-ended questions at the end of any survey that features closed-ended questions on attitudes, opinions, or behaviours.
+Using some simple open-ended questions at the end of any survey that features closed-ended questions on attitudes, opinions, or behaviors.
 After asking closed-ended questions, respondents may be left with extra information or concerns that they want to share.
 Open-ended questions help them speak their mind.